mitodl/micromasters/grades/README.md

 Now that the adjusted grades are loaded, we can release them to learners by updating the date/time that grades are available in the exam run admin.

+### update combined final grades

+While there is a signal that creates combined final grades whenever a proctored exam grade is updated, it depends on the proctored exam being released.
+If you got a large number of warnings early, you will need to run the management
+command:

+    python manage.py populate_combined_final_grades

 ### update certificates